uclalawcovid19behindbars/data/README.md

     |   |— state_population_counts.csv
 ```

 Files in the `latest-data` directory include only the most recent counts based on our latest scraped data, while files in the `historical-data` directory include all historical time-series data that we've collected since the start of the pandemic.
-The files in `anchored-data` include population data that we update on a less regular basis to use as denominators when calculating rates.
+The files in `anchored-data` include population data that we update on a monthly basis to use as denominators when calculating rates.

 ## Data Files & Dictionaries